NEUBIAS/training-resources/_modules/display_settings.md

 #### Nomenclature

-Color mapping can have a different name depending upon the software.
-Fiji uses term "Look-up table (LUT)", whereas MATLAB sticks to "colormap".
+Color mapping may have different names depending upon the software.
+Fiji uses the term "Look-up table (LUT)", whereas MATLAB sticks to "colormap".
 In some other communities/software, it is also called as "color transfer function".

 #### Single color colormaps